microsoft/vscode-docs/docs/languages/cpp.md

 * Open VS Code.
 * Click the Extensions View icon on the Sidebar.
-* Search for `cpptools`.
+* Search for `c++`.
 * Click **Install**, then click **Reload**.
 * Open a folder that contains your C/C++ code.

 **To enable code completion and navigation, you will need to generate a `c_cpp_properties.json` file:**

-* Hover over any green squiggle in a source file (e.g. a #include statement).
+* Find any green squiggle in a source file (for example, an #include statement) and set the cursor on the line.
-* Click the lightbulb that appears underneath the mouse cursor.
+* Click the lightbulb that appears in the left gutter.
 * Click **Add include path to settings**.

 This will generate a `c_cpp_properties.json` file that allows you to add additional include paths to properly enable code navigation and auto-completion.